-◀ Ideally located within a greenspace or park and close enough to pedestrian routes or dwellings to enable natural surveillance

-- ◆ Incorporate necessary buffer zones (20-30m subject to type of play) - Away from exposure to prevailing winds - Linked to pedestrian and vehicular routes by hard surfaced paths, accessible for all. - Larger facilities should offer secure bicycle parking - Attractive and stimulating environment for both active and passive play; designed for aesthetic cohesion to a unified theme - Equipment designed and installed in accordance with EN1176 and EN1177 (or subsequent updates).
-Equipment selected and positioned to avoid the possibility of views into neighbouring properties. - Features to encourage inclusive play, e.g. wide transfer platforms on multi-play units, roundabouts flush with ground level, back supports on equipment, handrails, sound chimes and textured surfaces. - Separate zones for younger and older children, possibly within the same activity area, or by means of two distinct activity areas in proximity at the same location. - Signage to name the site and welcome users, also to indicate constraints on use and provide contact details.
-It is essential that dogs are discouraged, at least through the signage, but sometimes also through fencing. - Creatively designed and suitably located seating - Any trees and shrubs should be strategically placed to provide areas of shade and play opportunities without obstructing informal surveillance. - All plants selected are tough and resistant to damage with low maintenance requirements and not poisonous, thorny or otherwise hazardous
+- Ideally located within a greenspace or park and close enough to pedestrian routes or dwellings to enable natural surveillance - Incorporate necessary buffer zones (20-30m subject to type of play) - Away from exposure to prevailing winds - Linked to pedestrian and vehicular routes by hard surfaced paths, accessible for all. - Larger facilities should offer secure bicycle parking - Attractive and stimulating environment for both active and passive play; designed for aesthetic cohesion to a unified theme - Equipment designed and installed in accordance with EN1176 and EN1177 (or subsequent updates).
+Equipment selected and positioned to avoid the possibility of views into neighbouring properties. - Features to encourage inclusive play, e.g. wide transfer platforms on multi-play units, roundabouts flush with ground level, back supports on equipment, play panels, handrails, sound chimes and textured surfaces. - Separate zones for younger and older children, possibly within the same activity area, or by means of two distinct activity areas in proximity at the same location. - Maximise opportunities for physical and mental wellbeing including features such as outdoor gym provision - Signage to name the site and welcome users, also to indicate constraints on use and provide contact details.
+It is essential that dogs are discouraged, at least through the signage, but sometimes also through fencing. - Sustainable and suitably located seating - Any trees and shrubs should be strategically placed to provide areas of shade and play opportunities without obstructing informal surveillance. - All plants selected are tough and resistant to damage with low maintenance requirements and not poisonous, thorny or otherwise hazardous